n8io/raspbmc-pvr/README.md

 raspbmc-pvr
 ===========

-A bolt on process for Raspbmc that set's up Sabnzbd, Sickbeard, and Couchpotato.
-Note that this procedure _properly installs all the apps_ from their Github repositories.
+A bolt on process for Raspbmc that **installs** Sabnzbd, Sickbeard, and Couchpotato.
+Again, this procedure only **installs** all the apps from their Github repositories.
 Once the apps are running, it is up to you to configure them properly from their respective web apps.

 ### Raspbmc Install
 ---